TobyLobster/ImportLDraw/README.md

 + **Smart face smoothing** - Uses Edge-Split Modifier and Sharp Edges derived from Ldraw lines, for smooth curved surfaces and sharp corners.
 + **Concave walls** - Optionally look as if each brick has very slightly concave walls (with the photorealistic renderer), which affects the look of light reflections.
 + **Light bricks** - Bricks that emit light are supported.
-+ **Parenting for Minifigs** - Optionally make the parts of a minifig parented to each other, so e.g. rotating the arm also moves the hand with it.
++ **Parenting Minifigs** - Optionally make the parts of a minifig parented to each other, so e.g. rotating an arm also moves the hand with it.
 + **Fast** - even large models can be imported in seconds.

 ![Ghostbusters](./images/ghostbusters_960.png)